motherjones/newsquiz/README.md

 Use the option `not_finished_html`.
 That is, pass an options hash like: `{ not_finished_html: "" }`, or `{ not_finished_html: "keep answering questions!" }`.

 The default is `undefined`, which means the result messages will always be displayed.

-## Accommodating cheaters

-Some people like to cheat: they'll answer incorrectly and then change their minds.

-Befriend them with the option `cheating` (default `false`).
-When it's `true`, the end-of-quiz message will pretend their final answers were the ones they entered all along.

-## Strange behavior

-**Empty tables are trouble.** We can't get column names from them (c'mon, Google!), so don't be too confused when a table with 0 rows is coming back with an empty `.column_names` or your code starts throwing weird errors when processing the results.